Giftbit/lightrail-client-javascript/README.md

 # Lightrail Client for JavaScript and TypeScript

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (to learn more, visit [Lightrail](https://www.lightrail.com/)).
 This is a basic library for developers to easily connect with the Lightrail API using Javascript or Typescript.
+You can find JS API documentation at https://giftbit.github.io/lightrail-client-javascript/ .

 This client runs on your server and makes calls to the Lightrail server.